Healthy vs. Unhealthy Relationships: How to Tell the Difference

 If relationships are healthy, people can feel safe, respected, and accepted for who they are.
 Besides, many research studies have revealed that satisfying relationships are associated with greater happiness, better physical and mental health, and even longer life.

 This positive effect is not limited to romantic relationships.
-Supportive social connections with family and members of your community and close friendships can also help you feel happier and be healthier.
+Supportive social connections with family and members of your community and close friendships can also help you feel happier and healthier.

 On the other hand, in unhealthy relationships, people may feel confused, anxious, uncertain, and even unsafe.
 If other people are disrespectful, undermine your trust, or discourage you, it can stress you out, have a negative impact on your physical and mental health, and harm your connections to other people.
 The longer you remain in a toxic relationship, the greater damage to your health.